getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 !!!
 This is the content of the `form.md` file, when viewed via file-system.
 To do this via Admin Plugin, open the page in **Expert Mode**, copy the part between the triple dashes `---`, and paste it in the Frontmatter field.

 This is enough to show a form in the page, below the page's content.
 It is a simple form with a name, email field, two buttons: one to submit the form and one to reset the fields.
-For more information on the available fields that are provided by the Form plugin, [checkout the next section](fields-available).
+For more information on the available fields that are provided by the Form plugin, [check out the next section](fields-available).

 What happens when you press the `Submit` button?
 It executes the `process` actions in series.
 To find out about other actions, [check out the available options](reference-form-actions) or [create your own](reference-form-actions#add-your-own-custom-processing-to-a-form).